- What is it?

 Let’s go over the details of the child tax credit, including what you can do if you haven’t yet seen the payments in your bank account or mailbox.

-With Congress passing the third Coronavirus stimulus package, the child tax credit is increasing from $2,000 to $3,000 per child 17 and under (or $3,600 for kids under age six) for the 2021 tax year.
-But this isn’t the only change that can make a big difference.
-The expansion will also …
+The enhanced child tax credit increased from $2,000 to $3,000 per child 17 and under (and $3,600 for kids under age six) for the 2021 tax year.
+The expansion also:

 Who qualifies?
 And how much child tax credit will you receive?

 For each additional $1,000 of AGI, the credit is reduced by $50 per child.
-So, individuals who earn $95,000 and couples earning $170,000 will not be eligible for the expanded relief.
+In other words, individuals who earn $95,000 and couples earning $170,000 will not be eligible for the expanded relief.

-Still, families that have an AGI of $200,000 (or $400,000 if filing jointly) can qualify for the standard child tax credit of $2,000 per child.
+However, families who have an AGI of $200,000 (or $400,000 if filing jointly) may qualify for the standard child tax credit of $2,000 per child.

 2021 Child Tax Credit Calculation